artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 - https://github.com/artsy/README/blob/master/playbooks/agile/team-working-agreement.md#procedure

-3. Distill and translate brainstorming ideas into slogan-like habits
+3. Distill and translate brainstorming ideas into slogan-like habits (ADAM: find themes, combine similar ones, condense ideas >>> habits. habits are an amalgamation of ideas from brainstorming that fit together)
-4. Vote on the top 5 habits
+4. Vote on the top 5 habits (ADAM: don't limit to 5. mention the output is a set of the most important habits that the team can agree on)

+(ADAM: what should come out of each step, and what is the way you get there?)
+(ADAM: add a step to revisit often)

 ## Why establish a Team Working Agreement?

 ### The brainstorm itself is incredibly valuable.

+(ADAM: call out that all team members - P, D, D, and E - should attend.)

 Dedicated time to talk about values, habits, and processes is incredibly helpful to a team, yet rarely scheduled.
 The brainstorm for a Team Working Agreement can fill this void.